Our Accredited In-Office Surgical Suite

 The advantages to the patient of having their procedure in an accredited office based surgical suite is that their procedure is performed in a clean, private, relaxing environment, that has met the same safety standards as a hospital or surgery center.
-Dr. Schlechter and his associate is affiliated with several local hospitals including the North Shore Health System, and Lake Forest and Northwestern hospitals.
+Dr. Schlechter is affiliated with several local hospitals including the North Shore Health System, and Lake Forest and Northwestern hospitals.

 Why is the AAASF Accreditation Important to the Patient?